What is Tendon Transfer Surgery?

 How is Tendon Transfer Surgery Performed?

-wound areas or skin damage, tendon transfer may be difficult
+large wound areas or skin damage, tendon transfer may be difficult.

 Recovery After Tendon Transfer Surgery